Algersoft/algersoftbible/docs/index.md

-# **Welcome to Kriegerrand Wiki**
+# **Welcome Krieger's Documents*
-This wiki is the main source of documentation for newcomers to the **KREGR** project.
-If this is your first time hearing about BLOC, we recommend starting by visiting the official [BLOC.MONEY](https://bloc.money) website.
+This repository houses a galaxy of important documents, schematics, tutorials and general information about Kriegerrand and some other AlgerSoft related projects.
+If you wanted to learn something specific about Kriegerrand, this is the place to find the answer. **KREGR** project.

-## **What is BLOC?**
+## **What is Kriegerrand?**
-**KREGR** is a fast, easy to use and private decentralized cryptocurrency.
-Send money spacewide, worldwide or locally, immediately and without costly intermediaries using the blockchain technology.

-One of our main goal is to provide a cryptocurrency which is safe, easy to use and attractive combined with a powerful ecosystem for users, to benefits advantages from multiple type of industries like never done before.
+**Kriegerrand** (KREGR) is an anonymous and secure cryptocurrency.
+It's based on CryptoNote and Inspired by the initial conception of Kriegerrand on Archer.
+This is a seriously super serious project of science with the primary goal studying chaos theory, and inventing a secure and anonymous method of funding ..sort of legal..ish...scientific research.

 **KREGR** is easy to mine and makes [getting started](Getting-Started.md) with cryptocurrencies easier than ever.